Construction Accident Attorneys in Chicago

 Our Attorneys Get to the Bottom of Construction Accidents in Chicago

-Our injury lawyers represent victims in Chicago and the surrounding communities who have suffered significant injuries in construction accidents.
+Our construction accident attorneys represent victims in Chicago and the surrounding communities who have suffered significant injuries in construction accidents.
 While workers’ compensation insurance in Illinois is designed to cover some of the costs associated with worksite injuries regardless of fault, the coverage is limited and often does not compensate victims for all of the damages incurred.
-Our attorneys are passionate about getting to the bottom of construction site accidents to ensure that victims receive full compensation from every liable entity.
+Whether you or a loved one is facing a construction accident case, our attorneys are passionate about getting to the bottom of construction site accidents to ensure that victims receive full compensation from every liable entity.

 With the myriad of parties who are typically involved at construction sites, identifying all of the entities who played a part in the dangerous conditions that caused your injury requires ample amounts of experience, knowledge and dedication.
 General contractors, vendors, equipment manufacturers, property owners, managers and even delivery truck drivers are frequently regulars on a job site; their direct actions, faulty equipment or negligent acts are sometimes factors in serious accidents that cost victims much more than a workers’ comp claim will pay.
-We conduct thorough investigations to determine every factor that played a part in your injuries, establish who may be liable, and help you seek damages from those who should be held accountable.
+As experienced construction accident attorneys in Chicago, we conduct thorough investigations to determine every factor that played a part in your injuries, establish who may be liable, and help you seek damages from those who should be held accountable.

 Some of the damages our construction accident clients receive include: